Blue-tailed damselfly: Female polymorphism

 In damselfly populations, there is often a surplus of males displaying male mate harassment.
-In order to avoid unwanted mating attempts, females have developed polymorphisms that allow some of them to avoid recognition by males by mimicking male phenotypes.
+In order to avoid unwanted mating attempts, female-limited polymorphisms have evolved that allow some of them to avoid recognition by males by mimicking male phenotypes.
 There are three specific morphs found in the Ischnura elegans species: androchromes, aurantiaca(rufescens) and infuscans.
 The androchromes resemble the male coloration, and the gynochromes, which can be either aurantiaca or infuscan, do not resemble males.
 The aurantiaca female morph is a pink-orange color with a blue abdominal patch that eventually disappears after maturation.
 The third morph, infuscan, displays an olive-green coloration with no color on its abdominal patch.
 Females are able to fully mature into their differing morph colorations just a few days after they finish their transition from aquatic larvae to their mature forms.

 Although having an increased number of morphs makes it more difficult for males to distinguish between males from females, the levels of male mate harassment is different between the different morphs.
 Males primarily rely on visual cues to distinguish between the morphs and can also use odour cues, secondarily.
 Androchromes are often seen to face less male mate harassment because they resemble males and are less desired.
 This gives androchromes an advantage in that they are able to spend more time allowing their eggs to mature instead of exerting energy avoiding unwanted mating attempts.
 Along with that, the morphs also display different mate avoidance tactics.
 Androchromes are more likely to face off with males by spreading their wings and curling their abdomens while gynochromes tend to fly away to avoid mating.
 Despite potentially having more time for egg maturation, the androchromes are still disadvantaged because their abdomens, like males, are more narrow which prevents them from being able to carry as many eggs as gynochromes.

 There are also five main hypotheses that attempt to understand how the different female polymorphisms are continually maintained in this species.
 The reproductive isolation hypothesis states that there is a greater predation pressure on androchromes, which is seen as a trade-off to maintain the more inconspicuous morph.
 The male-mimicry hypothesis, mentioned previously, proposes that the androchromes ability to mimic male coloration allows them to avoid unwanted mating attempts and allocate more time to egg maturation.
 The density-dependent hypothesis states that the maintenance of the polymorphisms is attributed to the changing population densities.
 The habituation hypothesis states that males are actually most attracted to the morph that is most abundant.
 Lastly, the neutral hypothesis proposes that the female morphs are maintained by genetic drift, mutations, and founders effect all working together as well as that they might be more neutral to selection.